Comparative Time Sharing Experiments (CTSE)

 - This project is intended to offer access to the four principal student and non-student online subject pools of the Centre of Experimental Social Sciences (CESS), Nuffield College located in the UK, Chile, India and China, to researchers free of charge.
 Researchers can submit proposals that encompass all four pools, or proposals with less than four.

 - Each country will contribute in minimum ca. 200 participants.
 CESS uses a non-representative convenience sample drawn from the subject pools.
-More information can be found can be found here: subject pool.

 - The current piloting phase is open to current graduate students, who: either are part of the University of Oxford Social Science Division, or are affiliated with one of the Centre for Experimental Social Science’s global sites (CESS Nuffield, CESS Santiago, CESS India or CESS China).